 "There are many conditions that can make someone's eyes more sensitive than others," says Catherine Orentreich, M.D., a New York City-based board certified dermatologist and guiding dermatologist for Clinique.
-From skin conditions like eczema, rosacea and seborrhea to seasonal or topical allergies, eyes are exceptionally susceptible to irritation.
+From skin conditions like eczema and rosacea to seasonal or topical allergies, eyes are exceptionally susceptible to irritation.
 "Eyelid skin is extremely thin and has fewer oil glands than other areas of the skin," says Dr. Orentreich.
-This causes a two-fold problem: Thin skin is more easily damaged, while less oil means drier skin, which is more easily irritated.
+This causes a two-fold problem: thin skin is more easily damaged, while less oil means drier skin, which is more easily irritated.

-So can mascara even be in the beauty arsenal of someone who has sensitive eyes?
-Short answer: Yes.
-Here are seven mascara secrets to make daily wear a breeze, even if you're prone to full-blown mascara meltdowns.
+So can mascara really work for someone who has sensitive eyes?
+Absolutely.
+Here are eight mascara for sensitive eyes tips that can make daily wear a breeze, even if you're prone to full-blown mascara meltdowns.

 1. Better safe than sorry.

 Many things can cause sensitivity to mascara.
 To play it safe, look for one that's allergy and ophthalmologist tested, and fragrance free.
-Hint: All Clinique mascaras pass the test, which is why they are among the most recommended mascaras by dermatologists and ophthalmologists.
-Every single formula goes through 7,200 tests, and if there's even one reaction, it's reformulated.
-But just because they're safe for sensitive eyes doesn't mean you have to sacrifice wow-factor.
-Have it all with Lash Power Long-Wearing Mascara, a high-tech gel formula that lengthens lashes, doesn't flake or smudge, is tear-resistant and waterproof in cold water, yet wipes away easily with just warm water.
+Hint: all Clinique mascaras pass the test, which is why they are among the most recommended mascaras by dermatologists and ophthalmologists.
+Every single formula is meticulously tested, and if there's even one reaction, it's reformulated.
+But choosing a safer mascara doesn't mean you have to sacrifice wow-factor.
+Have it all with High Impact™ Mascara, an ophthalmologist-tested volumising mascara for sensitive eyes that kicks up the volume and length of each and every lash, giving you all the drama with no irritation.

 2. Patch test it.